The controls and financial reporting process was inefficient and lacked transparency, and as a result, their audit fees were costly.

-With Workiva, the company realized the following benefits:
+With Workiva, the company realised the following benefits:

 - Reduced manual touch points: Connected data from its source to the reports.

-- Centralized all documents in the platform: One place to quickly obtain all provided by client (PBC) items.
+- Centralised all documents in the platform: One place to quickly obtain all provided by client (PBC) items.

 - Complete audit trail: All activity is automatically logged in the platform.
 This is critical because now the auditor can go to the document, see the disclosure and follow that all the way back to the support.
 They can trace it all the way back to the system of record with a detailed list of who interacted with the numbers at every step of the process.
 They do not need to hunt down the correct contact because that information is already in the platform.